TL;DR

 - Route tasks to the right owners

 With one console, these platforms bring structure, accountability, and speed to every service interaction.
+An IT service desk centralizes IT support, which can improve communication and reduce downtime.

 How Automation Changes Internal Service Dynamics?